interfacerproject/interfacer-docs/docs/pages/user-manual/contributions.md

 ![Contribution rejected](../../_media/user-manual/screenshot_ru/contribution-accepted.png)

 If your contribution has been rejected by the project owner, don't worry! **As a contributor, you have the right to create your own project based on the original project** (as long as the original project's license allows it).
 This way, you can still use your ideas and work towards the advancement of open source hardware.
 And who knows, your new project may even attract more collaborators and users.

+## Review contributions (for project owners)
+As a project owner, you have the ability to review and accept or reject contributions made by other users to your project.
+This allows you to maintain control over the development of your project and ensure that contributions align with your goals and vision.

+**When a user makes a contribution to your project, you will receive a notification and can review the changes they have proposed.** You can then either accept the changes and merge them into your project, or reject them if they don't align with your goals or vision for the project.

+If a contribution is rejected, the contributor still has the option to create their own project based on your original project, provided that the license allows for derivative works.
+This can foster continued collaboration and development within the open source hardware community.